Suncorp Credit Cards Rewards Program Guide

 Discover how you can earn and redeem points with a Suncorp Bank Credit Card.

 The Suncorp Bank Rewards program offers points for everyday credit card spending, which can then be redeemed for a variety of rewards including travel, merchandise and gift cards.
-In this guide we look at how the Suncorp Bank Rewards program works, what rewards you can get, and the range of Suncorp credit cards that give you access to this program.
+You can use this guide to learn about how the Suncorp Bank Rewards program works, what rewards you can get and how to compare Suncorp credit cards that give you access to this program.

 How does the Suncorp Bank Rewards program work?